Asymptotic behavior at infinity and existence of solutions to the Lagrangian mean curvature flow in $\mathbb R^{n+1}_-$: Proof of Theorems and

 This finishes the proof of the desired result. \end{proof}

 To proceed, we introduce some calculus fact, which is closely related to the fundamental solutions of second order linear parabolic equations.
-Parallel to Lemma 3 in \cite[Chapter 1]{Book-Friedman-PDE-ParaboForm}, we have the following identity.
+By a change of variable, we have the following anisotropic version of Lemma 3 in \cite[Chapter 1]{Book-Friedman-PDE-ParaboForm}.

 \begin{lemma} Let $\kappa_1,\kappa_2,\cdots,\kappa_n$ be a sequence of positive constants and

 For any $\alpha,\beta\in(-\infty,\frac{n}{2}+1)$,

 where $B(\cdot,\cdot)$ denote the Beta function